krzbanas/personal-science/content/post/2020-09-04_Pivot_longer/index.md

   focal_point = "Smart"

 +++
 Sometimes we need to convert our hyperspectral object into data.frame.
-And for some visualization methods we need to have this data.frame in a long (one column with wavenumbers another with the intesities and third with spectrum description (in the code chunk below with cluster number: CL1 or Cl2 or Cl3)Convert wide to long with library(tidyr) function pivot_longer
+And for some visualization methods we need to have this data.frame in a long (one column with wavenumbers another with the intesities and third with spectrum description (in the code chunk below with cluster number: CL1 or Cl2 or Cl3)

 Some text `worldcloud` and other.

 ```r